 In this study, geologic and seismologic data were used to evaluate and characterize potential seismic sources, the likelihood of earthquakes of various magnitudes occurring on those sources, and the likelihood of the earthquakes producing ground motions over a specified level.
 This updated study builds upon numerous studies that have been performed for dams and other mining facilities in central and southern Arizona, including most recently the evaluation of Resolution Copper's Near West site (Wong et al., 2017).
-We included Quaternary faults within 200 km of the site in our hazard analyses.
-Due to the generally low seismic hazard, we also included more distant but more active faults in southern California (Figure 4).
+Quaternary faults within 200 km of the site were included in the hazard analyses.
+Due to the generally low seismic hazard, more distant but more active faults in southern California were also included (Figure 4).